 This course will provide the student with the opportunity to gain knowledge and skill in using Cascading Style Sheets (CSS) to style websites.
 Designers use CSS to design most modern websites, while older websites are converting to CSS.
 This course focuses on using CSS and CSS editors to define many design features of websites.
-Students will learn how to use CSS techniques to create margins, text styling and other text basics, page positioning and layout as well, plus image styling, create complete links and navigation bars styling.
+Students will learn how to use CSS techniques to create margins, text styling and other text basics, page positioning and layout, image styling, creating complete links, and styling navigation bars.
 Prerequisites: None